 By switching to a cloud based system, cost savings are significant given the fact that the hardware infrastructure goes away.
 Especially if your system life has reached 8.5 years of age, you would see instant savings because you would avoid the hardware replacements and upgrades required at that time.

 The only hardware required for a cloud based phone system are phones and headsets.
 Some providers allow you to bring your own devices.
-Others may offer free phones at the time of installation.
-For example, MidWest Telecom will either work with your existing phones, offer free phones, or help you find the best deals for upgrades.
+For example, MidWest Telecom will either work with your existing phones or help you find the best deals for upgrades.

 Additionally, many providers grant you the freedom to customize your plan, so you only pay for what you use.
 For instance, if you have capacity for 30 phones but only activate 25, then you’ll pay for 25.
 Calls tend to cost less as well, since your business is one of many users in the provider’s network.